Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: General Framework

-Additionally, we assume $\Phi$ and $\Psi$ are dominant algebraic maps.
-These assumptions guarantee \eqref{eq:general-output} is a finite set for almost all $x$ and is nonempty for $x$ in a positive Lebesgue-measure subset of $\mathcal{X}$ \cite{harris2013algebraic}.
-Roughly, the conditions just say that all spaces and maps can be described by polynomial equations, as commonly the case in multiview geometry.
+The descriptor ``minimal" refers to the case where the output set \eqref{eq:general-output} is finite almost always, and nonempty for $x$ in a positive measure subset of $\mathcal{X}$ (with the measure on $\mathcal{X}$ induced by its Riemannian metric).
+To ensure this is satisfied, following \cite{duff2020pl} we assume further that $\mathcal{W}, \mathcal{X}, \mathcal{Y}$ are quasi-projective irreducible connected real algebraic varieties with $\dim(\mathcal{W}) = \dim(\mathcal{X})$.
+Additionally, we assume that $\Phi$ and $\Psi$ are dominant algebraic maps.
+Together these assumptions guarantee that \eqref{eq:general-output} is a finite set for almost all $x$, and that \eqref{eq:general-output} is nonempty for $x$ in a positive measure subset of $\mathcal{X}$ \cite{harris2013algebraic}.
+Informally, the assumptions simply say that all spaces and maps can be described by polynomial equations.